 Meet Robert and Joyce

 We are a Canadian husband/wife author team who live near Victoria, British Columbia situated in the beautiful Canadian Pacific Northwest.
 Our adventure in writing began as an accident.
 Actually, Robert’s ‘accident’ happened 30 years before, during his career as a British mining engineer (based in Yorkshire, England) and working in underground coal mines.
 At 24, he found himself taking a very dangerous job as the leader of a ‘First Response Team’ that travelled to coal mines in many countries including the UK, Europe and East Asia.

 J. Robert Whittle

 J(ohn) Robert Whittle was born in 1933, the eldest son of 10 children, to an industrious but demanding, Yorkshire, England, farmer and his gentle, but so hardworking, wife.
 Robert, beginning at the age of 4 1/2 years, wanted to help his family by delivering and selling their farm goods.
 His mother thought him too young and he had to wait until he was six!
 So at six, with his grandfather’s encouragement, he started his own grass-cutting business (with shears!).
-He hired his friends to help and so began a life-long entrepreneurial history of this man known as Bobby … Bob … and then professionally as J. Robert.
+He hired his friends to help and, so began, a life-long entrepreneurial history of this man known as Bobby … Bob … and then professionally as J. Robert Whittle.